-I am such a fan of steak totchos.
-Tater tot nachos, that's a thing!
-Super tender steak, marinated in a citrus and southwest marinade.
-Served on a sheet pan with crispy tater tots, colby jack cheese, tomatoes, green onion and cilantro!
+Your family will be obsessed over these steak totchos.
+Flank steak marinated in a citrus and southwest marinade makes for the perfect totcho topper.
+Baked on a sheet pan with crispy tater tots, colby jack cheese, tomatoes, green onion and cilantro!

 I am so glad totchos was invented, that somewhere along the way someone decided to use tater tots as a nacho base instead of tortilla chips.

 Totchos should be more popular, we need more totchos in our lives!

 With all the tater tot recipes out there, like tater tot casserole or tater tot hotdish it's like the little sibling recipe, overshadowed, under appreciated.
 But it doesn't have to be!